 Once payment is received, your watercraft will be registered with the BLHA and you will receive your BLHA license stickers with instructions on where to place them on your watercraft.

 Storage racks for small watercraft are provided by BLHA for members for a yearly fee of $50.
 They are located at the beach and chapel picnic grounds area.
 This fee is in addition to the annual watercraft fee of $25.
 Currently, there is a waiting list for these storage racks, but plans are in progress for building additional storage.
 If you wish to rent a storage rack (2 max per family), please contact the administrator.

-BLHA now has two types of boat registration: Standard Registration at $25 or Non-Powered Registration at $10.
+BLHA now has two types of boat registration: Large Craft Registration at $25 or Small Craft Registration at $10.
 The registration fee is a one-time fee.
 There is an annual $25 watercraft fee that covers all boats that you have registered.
 If it floats and moves around the lake, you need a registration sticker/number and must pay the annual watercraft fee.
 If you have a boat without a registration sticker please see the information below.

 - The large craft registration is $25 (you will receive one BLHA sticker to apply to the outside of your boat near the captain’s chair).

 - Pontoon boats

 - Any boat that is powered by fuel, electric or wind

 - Any boat that does not meet the criteria for a Non-Powered registration

 - Small craft registration ($10) is for boats that are powered by human power only.
 If your boat is already registered, you do not need to re-register or change stickers.
 You will receive one registration sticker for these boats.
 Please put in a visible location.